hmhrex/Grav-MusicCard/README.md

 2. Copy this whole directory to your user/plugins directory.

-3. Edit line 131 in classes/MusicCard.php and add in your Client ID, Client Secret, and Redirect URI from your Spotify Application.
+3. In the plugins settings, fill in the Client ID, Client Secret, and Redirect URI from your Spotify Application.

-    ```php
-    $session = new \SpotifyWebAPI\Session('CLIENT_ID', 'CLIENT_SECRET', 'REDIRECT_URI');
-    ```

-## TODO:

-- Move client authorization ID, secret, and callback URI to the blueprint so that it can be edited in the Admin plugin
+### Thanks

 Thanks to the Grav Team for writing the [MediaEmbed plugin](https://github.com/sommerregen/grav-plugin-mediaembed).
 I used this as a template to get things running at first.